Atemu/robotnix/docs/src/modules/browsers.md

 Chromium-based browsers may also provide this webview

 Robotnix can also build chromium-based browsers from source.
-We currently package Chromium, Bromite, and Vanadium for use with robotnix.
+We currently package Chromium and Vanadium for use with robotnix.

 > [Chromium](https://www.chromium.org/) is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.

-> [Bromite](https://www.bromite.org/) is a Chromium fork with ad blocking and enhanced privacy.

 > [Vanadium](https://github.com/GrapheneOS/Vanadium) is a privacy and security hardened variant of Chromium providing the WebView (used by other apps to render web content) and standard browser for GrapheneOS.
 > It depends on hardening and compatibility fixes in GrapheneOS rather than reinventing the wheel inside Vanadium

 The following shows the available options for `chromium`.
-The corresponding options for `vanadium` and `bromite` are similar.
+The corresponding options for `vanadium` are similar.
 ```nix
 {
   apps.chromium.enable = true;